 Spectre Divide - Multiplayer Game Backend Deep Dive

-Spectre Divide is an immersive multiplayer game packed with strategic gameplay and powered by Unreal Engine.
-It’s unique gameplay hook in the competitive tactical FPS shooter realm with giants like Valorant and Counter Strike is the “two-body mechanic”, where players must select a 'sponsor' at the start of each match.
+Spectre Divide was an immersive multiplayer game packed with strategic gameplay and powered by Unreal Engine.
+Its unique gameplay hook in the competitive tactical FPS shooter realm with giants like Valorant and Counter Strike was the "two-body mechanic", where players selected a 'sponsor' at the start of each match.

 Beyond its unique gameplay hook, Spectre Divide offers valuable insights into advanced server orchestration and backend architecture.
-In this deep dive, we'll explore how Spectre Divide leverages container-based orchestration with hybrid of bare metal and cloud, and discuss best practices that game developers can gain from this innovative title.
+In this deep dive, we explore how Spectre Divide leveraged container-based orchestration with a hybrid of bare metal and cloud, and discuss best practices that game developers can gain from this title.

 Container-Based Orchestration